monolithst/functional-models/README.md

 Version 3 is a major update that changes most of the primary interfaces from Version 2.
 This version should be simpler to extend (see the companion library [Functional Models Orm](https://github.com/monolithst/functional-models-orm)) making models much easier to reuse across front and back ends.
 Here is a non-exhaustive list.

 - Model/ModelInstance/ModelFactory types have been reworked, so that they are simpler and much easier to extend
+- ORM code from `functional-models-orm` is now included.
+No additional libraries needed!
 - Some "automagical" stuff has been removed, because experience has shown them to be more of a hassle than they were worth.
 - Interfaces for ModelType/ModelInstance/ModelDefinitions have been reworked
 - API Endpoint information can be added to a ModelDefinition